- Outdoor Recreation

-At 11,166', Lone Mountain is one of the highest peaks in the Madison Range and it's easily the most recognizable summit in Big Sky.
-Since you can see Lone Mountain from all over the region, it draws outdoor enthusiasts from near and far who want to climb it.
+At 11,166', Lone Mountain is one of the highest peaks in the Madison Range and easily the most recognizable summit in Big Sky.
+Since you can see Lone Mountain from all over the region, it draws outdoor enthusiasts from near and far who want to climb the peak.

 Lone Mountain is more than just a stunning pile of rocks.
 It's also home to Big Sky Resort.
 During the winter season, the Lone Peak Tram whisks skiers and riders to the summit for snowy descents.
 In the summer, one of the best ways to get the true Lone Mountain experience is on the old heel-toe express.

 Did you know that a well established trail meanders its way through the forests and rocks all the way to the top of the peak?
 From the base, follow Moose Tracks to the top of the Swift Current Chair.
 From there the trail climbs up through the Bone Crusher Ski Run and then follows the rocky and exposed SE ridge all the way to 11,166'.

 For some people, climbing Lone Mountain is a wild adventure and for others it's a typical training day in the mountains.
 Regardless of the reason you choose to climb Lone Mountain, it's an experience of a lifetime.
 The views of the Greater Yellowstone Ecosystem are astounding - just don't forget to bring your camera!

 The Spanish Peaks and the Tram | Photo: D. Lennon